yandaichn/yandaichn.github.io/_pages/about.md

 I am broadly interested in machine learning theory, especially in reinforcement learning.
 Check my [publications](publications) or my [CV (PDF)](CV_Yan.pdf) for more information!

 ### About My Name
 Dai (戴) is my surname (last name) and Yan (言) is my given name.
 In Chinese, the surnames come *before* the given names.
-DAI Yan is my preferred name ordering.
+DAI Yan is hence my preferred name ordering.

 ### Services
 * Reviewer for **NeurIPS 2022** (Thirty-sixth Conference on Neural Information Processing Systems).